SS-NES/SS-NES-lesson/episodes/testing.md

 ```

 As you can see even the expected result is now an input of the test.
 We can use the ids parameter to give a test a name.
 With this name you can also run the test for only one of the ids.
+When the _get_english_headline is updated only the code in the parameterized example should break not multiple functions like in the original.
 For more information on parameterized tests you can read [this how-to guide](https://docs.pytest.org/en/stable/how-to/parametrize.html#pytest-mark-parametrize).

 # 2. Testing a unit of software without having to instantiate all the code